bytecodealliance/cargo-component/README.md

   manifest file.
 * `cargo component build` — builds a WebAssembly component from a Rust project using the `wasm32-wasi` target by default.
-* `cargo component doc` — generates API documentation for a WebAssembly component from a Rust project using the `wasm32-wasi` target by default.
+* `cargo component doc` — generates API documentation for a WebAssembly component from a Rust project.
 * `cargo component metadata` — prints package metadata as `cargo metadata` would, except it also includes the metadata of generated bindings.
 * `cargo component check` — checks the local package and all of its dependencies (including generated bindings) for errors.
 * `cargo component clippy` — same as `cargo clippy` but also checks generated bindings.
-* `cargo component registry` — a command for interacting with local component registries.
 * `cargo component update` — same as `cargo update` but also updates the dependencies in the component lock file.
+* `cargo component publish` - publishes a WebAssembly component to a [warg](https://warg.io/) component registry.
+* `cargo component key` - manages signing keys for publishing WebAssembly components.

 More commands will be added over time.